aserranoni/kda-module-fetcher/README.md

 # How It Works

 ### Placeholder Substitution:
 The script reads a YAML template file (fetch-modules.ktpl by default) containing placeholders like {{{chain}}} and {{{namespace}}}.
 These placeholders are dynamically replaced with the values provided via command-line arguments.

 ### JSON Generation:

   Using the substituted YAML file, the script executes the kda gen command to generate a corresponding JSON configuration file (temp_fetch_module_code.json).

 ### Fetching Module Data:

   The script then runs the kda local command with the generated JSON and specified network URL to retrieve module information.

 ### Parsing and File Creation:

   The JSON output from kda local is parsed to extract each module's name and code.
-        For each module:
-            A directory is created based on its namespace.
-            A .pact file is generated within this directory, named after the module (e.g., KDA.pact).

 ### Cleanup:

   Temporary files (substituted_config.ktpl and temp_fetch_module_code.json) are deleted after processing to maintain a clean workspace.

 # Contributing